 Perfect : 75% (zero deviation at least some of the time).

 Serious complications from strabismus surgery are very rare but can include:

 Modern anaesthesia is considered to be very safe.
 Giving an anaesthetic to an otherwise healthy person has a serious complication rate of about 1 in 120,000 to 200,000 anaesthetics.

+Data from the Children's hospital in Toronto suggest the risk of vision loss after strabismus surgery is 1/7,000.
 To put these numbers into perspective, the risk of dying in a car accident in Victoria this year is 1 in 10,000.
-So, being a driver or passenger in a car in Victoria or even a pedestrian seems to be several times more dangerous than having a strabismus operation.
+So, being a driver or passenger in a car in Victoria or even a pedestrian seems to be about as dangerous as having a strabismus operation.